We currently have 4 childcare provider openings:

 - CPR and FA training is required, but will be provided by the agency.

-Interested applicants may email Emily Shurilla, Director of Education, Compliance, and Outreach, at
+Interested applicants may send a resume to Emily Shurilla, Director of Education, Compliance, and Outreach, at

 * Please do not call to check on your application.
 You will be contacted for an interview if/when an opportunity becomes available.